We are so glad you are interested in becoming a part of our community!

 Providing more more information in the application, especially when IQ test scores are not available or below the PG range, better enables our reviewers to determine whether the applicant family would be a good fit with our organization.
 A complete application often contains about 1,000 words.
 Our reviewers are members of PG Retreat who have significant training and professional experience in identifying profoundly gifted children.

-Application review can take 2-6 weeks depending on whether additional information is requested.
+Application review except in July and December can take 2-6 weeks depending on whether additional information is requested.

 Profound giftedness is a unique way of existing within and perceiving the world without, and no one instrument or checklist can accurately assess all gifted individuals.
 The Application Review Team works diligently to provide the opportunity for membership to all applicants who are able to provide evidence of exceptionally advanced abilities.